-- Advising Philips in respect of follow-on claims in the English High Court arising out of the CRT and CRT Glass cartel decisions.
+- Advising Koninklijke Philips N.V. on a number of follow-on damages claims arising out of the CRT cartel, and the smart card chip cartel.

-- Advising First MTR South Western Trains Limited in respect of proposed collective proceedings brought before the Competition Appeal Tribunal under s.
-47B of the Competition Act 1998.
+- Advising First MTR South Western Trains Limited on proposed collective proceedings brought before the CAT, which are being case managed with a related set of proceedings.

 Other key lawyers:

-Andrew Leitch; Benjamin Blacklock; Alexandra Hildyard; India Fahy
+Andrew Leitch; Ben Blacklock; Alexandra Hildyard; India Fahy; Andrew Hockley; Ben Bolderson

 Royal Mail Group Ltd